tom-seddon/b2/doc/Building-on-Windows.md

 solution.
 Even though most are never used, they're still there cluttering the place up.
 You just have to put up with this.

-The 32-bit version is unsupported, though I do build and run it from time to time, so it ought to work.
+The 32-bit version is unsupported, though I do try it from time to time, so it ought to work.

 # Running the automated tests